 Obviously, Christmas itself on December 25th is the biggest day, and Christmas in Ireland on this day would be very similar to that of the rest of the world.
 It is celebrated much as it is in North America with a few twists.
 Like elsewhere, for the Irish gifts are a big part of the day.
 Santa comes and the children wake at the crack of dawn eager to see what he brought them.
 Trees are decorated and can be seen from the road!

 The food for the season has a few extras.
 Mince pies, little pies with minced fruit – not meat! , are a staple of the season and a must-have.
 Christmas puddings are made weeks or even months in advance, and thanks to the generous amount of whiskey or brandy in them they are well preserved.
 Christmas cakes have many of the same ingredients as Christmas puddings – plenty of dried fruit and alcohol – but they are topped with marzipan and icing and are not made so far in advance.

-Christmas day is the first of the 12 days, and the second day is St. Stephen’s Day.
+Christmas day is just the first of the 12 days, and the second day is St. Stephen’s Day which is December 26th.
 While the US returns to normal and the UK celebrates Boxing Day, Ireland hunts the wren in memory of St. Stephen, who was betrayed by the bird’s singing and killed.
 Traditionally wren boys went out, sometimes in costumes, to hunt the wren.
 Today, the wee birds are safe and wren boys are older.
 Now, they are likely to be hunting donations for a charity and perhaps a pint and a tune at the local pub.
 St. Stephen’s Day is also a traditional day for leisurely visits and feasting on leftover turkey.